The Crüxshadows: History

-In 2006 the single release of "Sophia" saw its debut land at No. 1 on the Billboard Hot Dance Singles Sales chart and at No. 7 on the Hot 100 Singles Sales chart.
+In 2006 the single release of Sophia saw its debut land at No. 1 on the Billboard Hot Dance Singles Sales chart and at No. 7 on the Hot 100 Singles Sales chart.
 This was a major breakthrough according to Rogue.
-Its release coincided with the band's performance at 2006's Dragon*Con, where the Rogue gave credit to the support of their SciFi fans in attendance for helping them reach the No. 1 position, unseating the mainstream artist Beyonce from the top position.
+Its release coincided with the band's performance at 2006's Dragon Con, where the Rogue gave credit to the support of their SciFi fans in attendance for helping them reach the No. 1 position, unseating the mainstream artist Beyonce from the top position.
 Jen Jawidzik joined the Crüxshadows, taking over keyboards.
-The Crüxshadows recorded the song "Wake the White Queen" for the Neil Gaiman curated CD Wheres Neil When You Need Him celebrating the author's written works.
+The Crüxshadows recorded the song "Wake the White Queen" for the Dancing Ferret-released album Where's Neil When You Need Him?, a tribute album to author Neil Gaiman.

-In 2007 the full-length concept album Dreamcypher was released.
+In 2007, the full-length concept album Dreamcypher was released.
 The single "Birthday" debuted at No. 1 on the Billboard Dance Singles Sales Chart.
 The band spent almost the entirety of 2007 touring.
 Their travels took them to China where they played the MIDI Modern Music Festival, one of China's largest Rock music events taking place in Beijing, China in May.
-Following a year long DreamCypher tour, Rachel McDonnell, George Bikos, and Sarah Poulos all left the group as 2007 drew to a close, and Rogue soon replaced them with guitarist Valerie Gentile, violinist JoHanna Moresco, & violinist David Russel Wood, as well as dancer Sarah Stewart (aka Sarah Kilgore).
+Following a year long DreamCypher tour, Rachel McDonnell, George Bikos, and Sarah Poulos all left the group as 2007 drew to a close, and Rogue soon replaced them with guitarist Valerie Gentile, violinist JoHanna Moresco, and violinist David Russel Wood, as well as dancer Sarah Stewart (aka Sarah Kilgore).

-In 2008 the EP "Immortal" was released in July on Rogue's birthday, and became the band's third consecutive single to chart on Billboard, coming in at No. 2 in the United States and landing in the top 5 in Germany.
+In 2008, the EP Immortal was released in July on Rogue's birthday, and became the band's third consecutive single to chart on Billboard, coming in at No. 2 in the United States and landing in the top 5 in Germany.

-In 2009 Valerie Gentile was briefly replaced by Cassandra Luger before guitarist Mike Perez took over guitar duties in early 2010 The Crüxshadows would continue to play to bigger audiences in Europe, but 2009 marked the last tour in the United States until several US mini-tours in 2018 and 2019.
+In 2009, Valerie Gentile was briefly replaced by Cassandra Luger before guitarist Mike Perez took over guitar duties in early 2010 The Crüxshadows would continue to play to bigger audiences in Europe, but 2009 marked the last tour in the United States until several US mini-tours in 2018 and 2019.
 The EP "Quicksilver" debuted at No. 32 on the Billboard U.S. Hot 100 Singles Sales chart before eventually peaking at the No. 2 position on the Billboard singles chart, and the No. 1 position on the Billboard Dance Chart.